 Top 4 new releases 2022 under the radar – Rolex, Panerai and Co.

-This article is for you if you have ever wondered how long certain watch models have been on the market because there have been no major announcements about them.
-Although they are relatively new, you still get the feeling that they are good old friends.
-We will explain why this is the case here.
+This article is for you if you've ever wondered how long certain watch models have been on the market because there haven't been any major announcements.
+Although they're relatively new, they still feel like good old friends.
+We'll explain why here.

 Rolex Air King

-Even before the new edition of the Rolex Air King There was a lot of speculation for a long time about whether and in what form this would ultimately take place.
-The fact that it was ultimately quite unspectacular was probably partly because its presence was undermined by long waiting times and sometimes a lack of availability.
+Even before the new edition of the Rolex Air King There was some speculation for some time as to whether and in what form this would ultimately take place.
+The fact that it ultimately happened rather unspectacularly was probably partly due to the fact that its presence was undermined by long waiting times and, in some cases, a lack of availability.
 In addition, it is visually extremely similar to the previous model.
 Where there are differences, however, they are very successful.
-The entire minute track on the dial is now two-digit and the luminous material on the hands, on the 3, 6 and 9 as well as the triangle on the 12 makes it easy to read even in the dark.
+The entire minute track on the dial now has two digits and the luminous material on the hands, at the 3, 6 and 9 o'clock, as well as the triangle at the 12 o'clock, makes it easy to read even in the dark.
 The crown protection is also new.
 Caliber 3230 replaces the previously installed caliber 3131, paving the way for the new generation.
 With the upgrade from 48 to 70 hours of power reserve and improved magnetic field protection, it also surpasses the previous model from a technical point of view.
-The “Superlative Chronograph” certificate is no coincidence.
-Water resistant to 10 bar, Oysterlock safety clasp and a stylish, distinctive taper as you would expect from Rolex.
-Here the brand proves with its design and highest quality that it is rightly one of the most popular.
+The “Superlative Chronograph” certificate is not without reason.
+Water-resistant to 10 bar, with an Oysterlock safety clasp, and a stylish, distinctive tapered case, as you'd expect from Rolex, the brand's design and superior quality prove that it's rightfully one of the most popular.

 IWC Mark XX

-Also relatively unnoticed: The debut of the Mark XX.
-One main reason for this is probably the very high similarity to its predecessor, the Mark XVIII .
-If you look more closely, however, you can see the differences to the old model.
-These include the white date field, which enables better readability, the rhodium-plated hands that shine elegantly, and the slightly slimmer design.
-IWC are not known for their pilot's watches for nothing.
-The three-hand watches - including date display - of the Mark series are essentially the brand's prototypes.
-This was appropriately recognized by equipping them with the factory's own manufacture caliber 32111.
-The technical improvements also include the accuracy, the power reserve of now 120 hours and water resistance up to 100 meters, as well as the quick-change system for the strap.
+Also relatively unnoticed: the debut of the Mark XX.
+A key reason for this is likely its close similarity to its predecessor, the Mark XVIII .
+However, upon closer inspection, differences from the older model can be seen.
+These include the white date field for improved legibility, the elegantly gleaming rhodium-plated hands, and the somewhat slimmer design.
+IWC is not known for its pilot's watches for nothing.
+The three-hand watches—including a date display—of the Mark series are essentially the brand's prototypes.
+This was appropriately recognized by equipping them with the company's own in-house caliber 32111.
+The technical improvements also include accuracy, a power reserve of 120 hours, water resistance to 100 meters, and a quick-change strap system.

 Panerai Submersible QuarantaQuattro ESteel

-Watch manufacturers are also becoming more and more interested in sustainable production.
+Watch manufacturers are also becoming increasingly interested in sustainable production.
 This Panerai model takes this development into account.
 The watch is made of over 50 percent recycled raw materials.
-This also includes the two straps it comes with - one made of PET fabric and one made of rubber .
-In total, the sustainable components only make up about 72 grams per watch; more than that doesn't seem to be possible at the moment, but it's a start and therefore deserves special mention here.
-The inner workings of the watch are the same as before: automatic caliber P. 900 with a three-day power reserve and water resistant to 300 meters.
+This includes the two straps it comes with – one made of PET fabric and one of rubber.
+In total, the sustainable components make up only about 72 grams per watch; more doesn't seem possible at the moment, but it's a start and therefore deserves special mention here.
+The inner workings of the watch are the same as before: the automatic caliber P.900 with a three-day power reserve and water resistance up to 300 meters.

 Oris ProPilot X Calibre 400

-Not the best-known Swiss watch brand, but an insider tip with a really wide range for every occasion.
-This includes the selection of pilot's watches that are both technically and visually suitable for the cockpit.
-Also included is the ProPilot X Calibre 400, which is available with dials in blue, grey and even pink.
-Other highlights are the slim diameter of 39 mm, the low weight of the watch thanks to the generous use of titanium and the in-house calibre, which is visible through the elegant sapphire crystal case back.
+Not the best-known Swiss watch brand, but an insider tip with a truly broad range for every occasion.
+This includes a selection of pilot's watches that are both technically and visually suited to the cockpit.
+Among them is the ProPilot X Calibre 400, available with dials in blue, grey, and even pink.
+Other highlights include the slim 39 mm diameter, the watch's low weight thanks to the generous use of titanium, and the in-house calibre, which is visible through the elegant sapphire crystal case back.